 8. Thompson – Nicola

-If you want to know the different types of trout, see our Trout Species post here.
+If you want to know more different types of trout, see our Trout Species post here.

-You will only enjoy not only the fly fishing but also the amazing scenery that comes with it.
+You will only enjoy not only the fly fishing but also the amazing scenery that comes with Thompson – Nicola.
 The whole area is a rolling plateau with plenty of Ponderosa and Lodgepole Pine trees.
-You can also see bunches of free-range cattle randomly grazing.
+You can also see bunches of free-range cattle grazing.

 9. Elk River

-If you are planning fly fishing trips for trout to these regions near Vancouver, then you better plan them anytime from July through October.
-According to the local fly anglers, the best way to fly fish here is by using floating lines for dry fly fishing.
+If you are planning fly fishing trips for trout to this region near Vancouver, then you better plan them from July through October.
+According to the local fly anglers, the best way to fly fish here is by using floating lines on a 4 wt fly rod and dry fly fishing.

 Choose your equipment correctly so that you don’t have to go back to the shop.